miguelmartinpas/custom-api/README.md

 localhost:8000/custom-api/resourse

-and you nedd q param to get results
+and you need q param to get results

+Example of valid url:

 localhost:8000/custom-api/resourse?q=Superman